sureyeaah/www.actualists.org/pce.md

 You move incrementally and gradually through these stages below.
 You are gradually 'turning up' the level of enjoyment and wonder as you do so:

-> "I found the quiet of the morning conducive - or night-time.
-I would set aside an hour or two, read some of that good stuff on the AFT - then walk around my room delighting in things there.
-Then I would take a walk to a nearby park, all the time enjoying and appreciating this moment.
-Then I would come back home esp. if there were too many people.
-Any feelings that come up you don't suppress, but acknowledge gently and see if you can set them aside for a bit.
-See if you can still your mind a bit.
-Stop the urge to have a stream of thoughts or commentary running in your mind.
-I found it helpful to relax by jaw and my tongue to stop any 'sub-vocalisations' but that might just be particular to me " – Srinath_

 **Step 4: Progressing gradually from feeling good to feeling perfect.
 Inducing a PCE proper.**

 Okay so let's get down to actually having \(or more correctly allowing\) a PCE.